Peyton List (actress, born 1998): 2010–2015: Breakthrough with Disney and films

-2016–present
+2016–present: Mainstream transition

 In 2016, List co-starred along with Jacob Bertrand in the Disney Channel Original Movie The Swap, appearing as Ellie O'Brien.
 The premiere averaged over two million viewers, and had a mixed reception.
-In the same year, she appeared as Laina Michaels in the YouTube Premium film The Thinning, starring alongside Logan Paul and Lia Marie Johnson.
+In the same year, List appeared as Laina Michaels in the YouTube Premium film The Thinning, starring alongside Logan Paul and Lia Marie Johnson.
 In 2017, List appeared in the teen comedy film The Outcasts as Mackenzie Smith.
 Production had initially began in 2014 under its original title The Outskirts, and was not released until three years later.
 It was originally released direct-to-video, but was eventually picked up for a theatrical release.
 In 2018, it was announced that List would leave Bunk'd, and depart from her work on Disney Channel entirely.
-When she still worked with the network, she was an active member of the Disney Channel Circle of Stars.
+When she still worked with the network, List was an active member of the Disney Channel Circle of Stars.

 List reprised her role as Laina Michaels in The Thinning: New World Order, the sequel to The Thinning, which was released in 2018.
-In the same year, she starred alongside Asa Butterfield in the romantic drama film Then Came You as Ashley.
+That same year, she starred alongside Asa Butterfield in the romantic drama film Then Came You as Ashley.
 List was soon cast in the main role of Olivia Richmond in the first season of the supernatural web series Light as a Feather, which was released through Hulu in October 2018.
-Also in 2018, she made her singing debut with the single "Liar Liar".
+Also in 2018, List made her singing debut with the single "Liar Liar".
 In 2019, List voiced Barbara Gordon / Batgirl in the direct-to-video superhero film Batman: Hush.
-In the same year, she was cast in the recurring role of Tory in the YouTube Premium action series Cobra Kai, which she played throughout the second, third, fourth and fifth seasons.
+That same year, List was cast in the recurring role of Tory Nichols in the YouTube Premium action series Cobra Kai, which she began portraying in its second season.

 In 2020, List appeared in the musical film Valley Girl, a remake of the 1983 film, had a role in the Netflix comedy-horror film Hubie Halloween, and co-starred in the drama film Paper Spiders opposite Stefania LaVie Owen and Lili Taylor.

-In June 2022, List was cast in the lead role in the upcoming Paramount+ television series with the working title School Spirits.
+In June 2022, List was cast in the lead role in the Paramount+ television series School Spirits and it premiered in March 2023.
+In 2024, List was a part of two films, Girl Haunts Boy and The Inheritance, where she played a short role.
+In 2025, List signed with Gersh for representation in all areas.